 IPR is also referred to as slenderizing, selective reduction, or stripping and has been recommended by orthodontists worldwide.
-Studies have shown that after IPR, the chances of tooth decay decrease.

-Do you really need IPR?
+Do I really need IPR?

 Usually, IPR is relatively painless because the outer layer of the tooth doesn’t have any nerve endings, though you may feel some discomfort or sensitivity during the procedure.
 Also, after your teeth are smoothed and polished, you’ll see a visible difference in your facial characteristics.